soo_plugin_pref Page 1 of 4

 To configure a plugin to work with soo_plugin_pref:

-Then somewhere in the plugin code section (substituting your plugin’s name for abc_my_plugin, and whatever name you choose for the callback function):
+Add this to the plugin code section (substituting your plugin’s name for abc_my_plugin, and whatever name you choose for the callback function):

 add_privs('plugin_prefs.abc_my_plugin','1,2');